-Why Did The Media Showcase John Kerry, But Never Show Us This Picture During Vietnam?American serviceman carries two Vietnamese children vietnam-two-kids-closeup
+Why Did The Media Showcase John Kerry, But Never Show Us This Picture During Vietnam?American serviceman carries two Vietnamese children

 All Americans saw during the war in Vietnam were the nightly images of fighting and dying.
 All we heard were tales of American troops acting without honor.
 Why did we never see things like this?